BMB-STAT/BMB-STAT4/chapter1.md

 skills: 1
 ```

-You've just seen how to use the `binom.test()` function and now it's your turn.
+In the eModule you saw how to use the `binom.test()` function and now it's your turn.

 `@instructions`
 Perform a binomial test on the probability of getting 59 heads from 100 throws of a hypothetically fair coin.